-Depending on the type of security in your home, the sum insured you have requested, and the risk that exists in your area, we may apply an additional security excess.
-If it applies to your policy it will show on your Certificate of Insurance.
-The security excess is paid in addition to the basic excess, for theft or vandalism or intentional act claims (read the PDS for more details on when this excess will apply).
+Depending on the type of security in your rental property, the sum insured you have requested and the risk that exists in your area, we may apply an additional security excess.
+If a security excess applies to your policy it will show on your Certificate of Insurance.
+The security excess is paid in addition to the basic excess for theft or vandalism or intentional act claims (see the PDS for more detail on when this excess will apply).